kyma-project/kyma/docs/getting-started/11-expose-function.md

   kubectl
   </summary>

 1. Create an APIRule CR for the Function.
-It is exposed on port `80` that is the default port of the [Service](/components/serverless/#architecture-architecture).
+It is exposed on port `80`, which is the default port of the [Service](/components/serverless/#architecture-architecture).

   ```yaml
   cat <<EOF | kubectl apply -f -